SumianVoice/TransVoice-Wiki/wiki/pages/vocal-weight/index.md

 ## Warning Against Hyperadduction
-[Hyperadduction](/wiki/pages/various/hyperadduction) can sound similar to vocal weight to a beginner, and so if increasing weight we can accidentally use it instead.
+[Hyperadduction](/wiki/pages/various/hyperadduction) or pressed phonation can sound similar to vocal weight to a beginner, and so if increasing weight we can accidentally use it instead.
 Usually this only happens when trying to add weight.
 Hyperadduction sounds very buzzy, whereas vocal weight is more of _rumble_ quality.
 Adding more pressure and forcing it through tightly is very bad for the vocal folds.

 ## Breathiness